KrishalDankhara/PRODIGY_DS_05-Intern-Krishal-Jupyter-Lab-TASK-05/README.md

 #### Project Description

 This project focuses on analyzing traffic accident data to identify patterns related to road conditions, weather, and time of day, as well as visualizing accident hotspots.
-The dataset used is the "UK Road Safety Data" available on Kaggle, which provides comprehensive records of traffic accidents in the UK.
+The dataset used is the "US Road Safety Data" available on Kaggle, which provides comprehensive records of traffic accidents in the US.

 #### Key Highlights